OleHolmNielsen/GPAW-benchmark-2020/README.md

 whereas the intel toolchain requires licensed Intel C and Fortran compilers as well as the Intel MKL and MPI libraries.
-For systems with processors that include AVX-512 vector support, it is expected that the MKL library will offer the best performance.
+For systems with processors that include AVX-512 vector support, it is anticipated that the MKL library may offer a better performance.

 Step 1: Installing Lmod
 -----------------------